 is the President of BRCK Education and a co-founder of eLimu the first company to digitize the Kenyan Primary School curriculum for revision and literacy.
 Having dedicated her career to developing simple and holistic EdTech solutions, she is a thought leader in Education Technology for emerging markets.
 BRCK Education's Kio Kit is digital classroom in a box: in it are 40 wirelessly charged rugged tablets, earphones, connectivity and thousands of digital lessons to make learning fun and engaging.
 She is passionate about the impact digital access has on learning and changing attitudes.

-is the co-founder and CTO of eLimu, and a co-founder of Akirachix, an organisation that aims to inspire and develop a successful force of women in technology who will change Africa's future.
+is the co-founder and Director of eLimu, She is also the co-founder of AkiraChix, an organisation that aims to inspire and develop a successful force of women in technology who will change Africa's future.
 With a background in Business Information Technology herself, she is passionate about IT and seeks to inspire leadership among women in the traditionally male dominated field of technology.
 In her spare time she enjoys listening to and discovering new music.

 is the Chief of Education at eLimu.
 Isaac is a biology teacher with eighteen years of teaching experience at Starehe Boys’ Centre, a top national school.
 He has also authored ten textbooks in Agriculture and Biology for Kenya and Malawi.
 Isaac is a BSc graduate from Egerton University and a holder of Postgraduate Diploma in Education (PGDE) from Kenyatta University.
 He is the government ICT champion Starehe Sub-county and is involved in training teachers in ICT integration in Education Nationwide.
 He is a Microsoft Certified Educator, ICT evangelist and Master Trainer in technology for schools across the country.